Yostardev/yostar-sdk-server-doc/docs/EN/YostarSDKServerAPI_EN.md

 - API description: Payment result notification address, provided by developers.
 When the SDK is being implemented, the developers need to provide Yostar with this notification address, so it can be added into the system.
 - HTTP request method: POST
-- Request address: appstoreNotifyUrl,googleplayNotifyUrl,notifyRefundUrl notification addressprovided by developers (please ask Yostar to add it into the system)
+- Request address: appstoreNotifyUrl,googleplayNotifyUrl, notification addressprovided by developers (please ask Yostar to add it into the system)

 - Request Header